Catholic Church and politics in the United States: Party affiliation

-Although about one third of Catholics voted for Bush's reelection in 1992, most Catholic defectors switched to independent Ross Perot, not the successful Democrat Bill Clinton.
+Although about one-third of Catholics voted for Bush's reelection in 1992, most Catholic defectors switched to independent Ross Perot, not the successful Democrat Bill Clinton.
 Unlike previous elections (such as in 1972, when George McGovern's Catholic support was eight percentage points higher than overall) the Catholic vote was not more Democratic than the overall electorate, but split almost identically to it.
 The trend away from a Democratic dominance of the Catholic vote continued in 1994, when for the first time in history Democrats did not receive a majority of Catholic votes in elections for the House of Representatives; as with 1992, the Catholic vote split resembled that of the overall electorate.
 White non-Hispanic Catholics however, remained majority Republican.
 This trend reversed slightly in 1996, when Clinton's share of Catholics in general was four percentage points ahead of overall, and they comprised about half of the margin between him and the unsuccessful challenger Robert Dole.
 The 1990s ended, however, with Catholics as "the largest swing vote in American politics" and with white non-Hispanic Catholics continuing to vote consistently Republican.

 Their party independence continued into 2000, and Catholics became the large religious grouping that most closely reflected the total electorate, ahead of mainline Protestants.
 50% of Catholics voted for Al Gore versus 47% for George W. Bush in the very close 2000 election.
 52% of Catholics voted for Bush's successful reelection compared to 47% for the Catholic John Kerry in 2004, versus 51% to 48% overall.
-Amongst white Catholics the figure was higher, with George W Bush receiving 56% of white Catholic votes.
+Among white Catholics the figure was higher, with George W Bush receiving 56% of white Catholic votes.
 Barack Obama, who chose the Catholic Joe Biden as his running mate, received 54% of the Catholic vote in 2008 compared to John McCain's 45%, close to the overall 52% to 46%.
 In 2012 Obama and Biden faced Mitt Romney and the Catholic Paul Ryan.
 Obama won 50% of the Catholic vote to Romney's 48%, close to their 51% and 47%, respectively, of the overall vote.
 In 2016 the Republicans' Donald Trump chose Mike Pence—who describes himself as evangelical Catholic—as his running mate, while the Democrats' Hillary Clinton chose the Catholic Tim Kaine as hers.
 The victorious Trump-Pence ticket received 52% of Catholics' votes compared to Clinton-Kaine's 45%.

-In some regions such as the "Mountain West" region, it is estimated that since the 1980s 42% of white Catholics vote Republican whereas only 20% vote Democratic.
 White Catholics who are registered Democrats are also shown to defect to the Republican party in massive numbers during election years.
 This was particularly true during both of Ronald Reagan's presidential elections, as well as the Nixon-McGovern race.
 White Catholics who are registered as Republicans are substantially less likely to defect to the Democrats during election years.

+Studies indicate that Catholics who disaffiliate from the Church due to clergy abuse scandals tend to experience a leftward shift in their political orientation.
+This shift is reflected not only in their personal political beliefs but also in their voting behavior, with former Catholics more likely to support progressive candidates and causes.